-If your Skype for Business (Lync) account is synchronized to your Outlook calendar, an out-of-office message will display as your personal note in Skype for Business (Lync) whenever you turn on the out-of-office notification in Outlook.
+If your Lync account is synchronized to your Outlook calendar, an out-of-office message will display as your personal note in Lync whenever you turn on the out-of-office notification in Outlook.
 So, for example, when you’re going to be on vacation, you might set up your out-of-office notification in Outlook indicating that you’re on vacation (and any other information such as the dates, and whether you’ll be checking email).
-This notification is put in your contact card and other contact listings that are displayed to your contacts in Skype for Business (Lync).
+This notification is put in your contact card and other contact listings that are displayed to your contacts in Lync.

 Important: When you return from vacation, remember to turn off the out-of-office notification.
 You have to go into Outlook to do this.
-You can’t delete the note from Skype for Business (Lync).
+You can’t delete the note from Lync.

 To turn on the notification in Outlook